Why should I use geospatial technology when planning my office relocation?

 Tom looks at their surveys again.
 He notes that all three have listed ‘cost of commute’ as their primary concern.
 Tom decides to implement a season ticket loan scheme to help with payment.

 He also notes that Michelle and Idris don’t mind travelling for over an hour, but Ben does.
 Tom runs the analysis again but changes Ben’s start time to 9.45am.
-With the new start time, Ben can get into the office under an hour.
-So, Tom decides to offer Ben the option to start work later.
+With the new start time, Ben can get into the office in under an hour.
+So Tom decides to offer Ben the option to start work later.

 Get the full geospatial guide to office relocations.
 In addition to visualising staff commute times using geospatial technology, you can analyse the change in commute times and costs by using a distance matrix.
 Learn more.